-Back to the prevailing influences and how they work.
-I used to think that I had a sign over my life that invited certain negative circumstances into it.
+Back to the prevailing influences and how they work—I used to think that I had a sign over my life that invited certain adverse circumstances into it.
 I was shocked to learn that it was true.
-We inevitably attract relationships and circumstances that confirm and reinforce what we already believe about ourselves.
-Paula White in her book "Deal With It" quotes:
+We inevitably attract relationships and situations that confirm and reinforce what we already believe about ourselves.

-We are continually broadcasting what we really believe to the world around us, to the natural realm and the spiritual via our thoughts which translate into our body language, attitudes, speech, and behavior and they all reflect what our core beliefs are and what we believe we give invitation to.
-If we would dare to step away from the familiar path of thoughts that we have followed for so long and see the sign that God has placed over our lives.
+We are continually broadcasting what we believe through our body language, attitudes, speech, and behavior.
+This problem could change if we dared to step away from the familiar path of thoughts that we have followed for so long and see the sign that God has placed over our lives.

-Our ideas of ourselves should never have been and should not now be based on our own conclusions that have been drawn up and based upon the thoughts, ideas, experiences, and treatment of others.
-The only foundation that is sure and dependable is an esteem built upon God's thoughts toward us brought to us by the Words and Truths as revealed to us in the scripture.
-(Matthew 7:24-27 -wise man who built his house upon a rock)
+Our ideas of ourselves should never have been and should not now be based on our own conclusions that have been drawn up and based on the thoughts, ideas, experiences, and treatment of others.
+The only foundation that is sure and dependable is esteem built upon God's thoughts toward us brought to us by the Words and Truths as revealed to us in the Scripture.
+(Matthew 7:24-27 -a wise man who built his house upon a rock)

 How precious to me are your thoughts, God!

-What thoughts have we been incubating all of our lives that are bearing fruits of insecurity, shame, self-loathing, and self-disgust.
-Have we drawn up conclusions about ourselves that speak to us that we are invisible, not worthy of time, attention, love, or kindness.
-Are the babies we embrace from our union with these thoughts singing melodies and chanting about how little and insignificant we are.
+What thoughts have we been incubating all of our lives that are bearing fruits of insecurity, shame, self-loathing, and self-disgust?
+Have we drawn up conclusions about ourselves that speak to us that we are invisible, not worthy of time, attention, love, or kindness?
+Are the babies we embrace born from our union with these thoughts and singing melodies, chanting about how little and insignificant we are.
 It is time to divorce these thoughts and send the children of these thoughts packing.

-In the book of Nehemiah the Israelites were returning from 70 years of captivity (70 years represents a generation or a lifetime).
-What prevailing influences have we been dominated us all of our lives?
+In the book of Nehemiah, the Israelites were returning from 70 years of captivity (70 years represents a generation or a lifetime).
+What prevailing influences have dominated us all of our lives?

-They were attempting to rebuild the temple that had been destroyed by enemy invasion much like the state of our own souls apart from Him.
-When we eventually return to the one and only true source of our esteem the Holy Spirit begins a renovation project in building up a place where He can reside within us.
+They were attempting to rebuild the temple that had been destroyed by enemy invasion, much like our souls' state apart from Him.
+When we eventually return to the one and the only real source of our esteem, the Holy Spirit begins a renovation project in building up a place where He can reside within us.

-During the course of this re-construction project it was found that many of the men had married foreign wives and born children from them that were leading them astray from the truths of the Lord.
-Once this was discovered it was suggested that they divorce these foreign wives and send them along with their children.
-If we look at this symbolically, God is showing us that in our captivity we embraced and even married into thoughts and ideas that were foreign to the image of God in us.
-(Wives can be symbolic of something with great influence) Through that process we bore children (product of that union) or conclusions that were contrary to reflecting the truth about Him and us.
-He is saying "Forget" divorce, and put away all the thoughts we have clung to that we thought had such vital meaning and bore such immeasurable influences and send the children (conclusions born from those thoughts that have shaped how we see ourselves and God) packing.
+During this reconstruction project, it was discovered that many of the priests had married foreign wives and born children from them that were leading them astray from the truths of the Lord.
+Once this was revealed, they were told to divorce these foreign wives and send them away with their children.
+If we look at this symbolically, God is showing us that we embraced and even married into thoughts and ideas that were foreign to the image of God in us in our captivity.
+(Wives can be symbolic of something with significant influence) Through that process, we bore children (product of that union) or conclusions contrary to reflecting the truth about Him and us.
+He is saying "Forget" divorce and put away all the thoughts we have clung to that we thought had such vital meaning and bore such immeasurable influences and send the children (conclusions born from those thoughts that have shaped how we see ourselves and God) packing.

-The hard part of this is that our feelings are so desperately tied to the thoughts and ideas we have embraced for so long and so much of us has been invested into it that it is difficult to send them on their way.
-As difficult at times as it would be to sever those types of relationships.
+The hard part of this is that our feelings are so desperately tied to the thoughts and ideas we have embraced for so long, and so much of us has been invested into it that it is difficult to send them on their way.
+As tricky at times as it would be to sever those types of relationships.

-I don't believe for a second that God is encouraging divorce in this example considering He hates divorce according to Malachi.
+I don't believe for a second that God is encouraging divorce in this example, considering He hates divorce according to Malachi.
 It is an example of cutting off ties that keep us from Him.
 The point I make with this story is that our problem is not our spouse or our children.
-Our true dilemma is our relationship with God.
-The true problem lies with the fact that we have determined and concluded that we are not loved, cared for, and adored because things aren't going our way or people are treating us poorly.
+Our real dilemma is our relationship with God.
+The actual problem lies with the fact that we have determined and concluded that we are not loved, cared for, and adored because things aren't going our way or people are treating us poorly.

-I can recall early on in my relationship with my husband I was absolutely sure that if he would just treat me the way I needed to be treated I could then feel good about myself.
-It was so frustrating because it appeared as if he was trying to do what he was supposed to do but it was almost as if he was prevented at times from meeting my expectations.
+I can recall early on in my relationship with my husband that I was sure that if he would treat me the way I needed to be treated, I could then feel good about myself.
+It was so frustrating because it appeared as if he was trying to do what he was supposed to do, but it was almost as if he was prevented at times from meeting my expectations.
 I began to conclude that maybe the problem wasn't with him.
-Not that he didn't have his problems nor was he perfect but I learned that he was not the solution to the deep insecurities of my heart.
+Not that he didn't have his own issues, nor was he perfect, but I learned that he was not the solution to my heart's deep insecurities.

-This woman was obviously searching for her life, identity, and esteem via relationships.
+The woman in the above narrative was obviously searching for her life, identity, and esteem via relationships.

-Some of us have waiting for a series of circumstances to come and prove to us that we are all the things we want to believe about ourselves.
-We believe that contentment will come when our problems are solved.
-Our loving heavenly Father is inviting us into a fellowship with Himself that provides perfect peace, contentment, and joy whether or not our husbands ever live up to our expectations of them, whether or not the people around us are treating is one way or the other.
+Some of us have to wait for a series of circumstances to come and prove to us that we are all the things we want to believe about ourselves.
+We think that contentment will come when our problems are solved.
+Our loving heavenly Father is inviting us into a fellowship with Himself.
+This fellowship with Him provides perfect peace, contentment, and joy, whether our husbands ever live up to our expectations of them, whether or not the people around us are treating is one way or the other.

-As long as our happiness is based on our past experiences or present circumstances we will not "see" the kingdom of God.
-Galations 5:21 talks about those walking in the flesh shall not see the kingdom of God, meaning to walk in only what we see and base all of our thoughts, ideas, actions and reactions on our limited understanding of things it will blind us to the true provision God has for us.
+As long as our happiness centers on our past experiences or present circumstances, we will not "see" the kingdom of God.
+Galatians 5:21 talks about those walking in the flesh shall not see the kingdom of God, meaning to walk-in only what we see and base all of our thoughts, ideas, actions, and reactions on our limited understanding of things it will blind us to the true provision God has for us.

 Let the wicked forsake his way, And the unrighteous man his thoughts; Let him return to the LORD, And He will have mercy on him; And to our God, For He will abundantly pardon.
 “For My thoughts arenot your thoughts, Nor are your ways My ways,” says the LORD.
 “For asthe heavens are higher than the earth,

-In the above verse God is bidding us to come up higher than the plane of our personal experiences and interpretations of them.
+In the above verse, God is bidding us come up higher than the plane of our personal experiences and interpretations of them.

 The word wicked used in the above verse comes from an Old English word meaning to twist like the "wick" of a candle.
-When we rely on our own thoughts and the thoughts of others our thoughts and conclusions become "twisted" It is His sincere desire to make these crooked places straight
+When we rely on our own thoughts and the thoughts of others, our views and conclusions become "twisted" It is God's sincere desire to make these crooked places straight

-I like to think of the brain as a landscape where thoughts are processed forming valleys and mountains.
-I compare the valleys to trenches that have been bored deep into our psyche, a place where lots of things seem to fall into.
-Trenches are dark places that thoughts seem to keep dropping off into.
+The brain is like a landscape where thoughts are processed, forming valleys and mountains.
+The grooves in the brain can be compared to the mountains and valleys of the earth.
+Sometimes deep trenches have been bored deep into our psyche, a place where lots of things seem to fall into.
 The above verse describes how God would like to change the landscape of our minds by raising up those trenches that keep us from riding on the high places.

 The results of listening to everyone but God:

-If we are only going to listen to, incline our ear, and walk in the counsels and imagination of our own evil heart based solely upon what we see and experience in this natural realm we are guaranteed to go backward and not forward in our journey through life.
-But if we dare to look up and set our hearts on the things above what we think we know and see we will move forward.
+If we are only going to listen to, incline our ear, and walk in the counsels and imagination of our own evil heart based solely on what we see and experience in this natural realm, we are guaranteed to go backward and not forward in our journey through life.
+But if we dare to look up and set our hearts on the things above what we think we know and see, we will move forward.

 So the King will greatly desire your beauty